talapparasat/WebProgramming/README.md

 ### lab works
 ## dev

-Here we learned Angular and Django Frameworks
+Here we learn Angular and Django Frameworks